-We continue to monitor current macroeconomic and geopolitical events, including heightened or fluctuating inflation and interest rates, continued instability in the banking system and the related impact on U.S. and global economies, fluctuations in foreign exchange rates, the risk of credit-rating downgrades and economic slowdown or recession in the United States due to debt ceiling and budget deficit concerns, the ongoing war between Ukraine and Russia, and continued indirect impact from the COVID-19 pandemic, for any potential impact that these or other events or conditions may have on our business.
+We continue to monitor current macroeconomic and geopolitical events, including fluctuating inflation and interest rates, instability in the banking system and the related impact on U.S. and global economies, fluctuations in foreign exchange rates, the risk of economic slowdown or recession in the United States and the ongoing war between Ukraine and Russia, for any potential impact that these or other events or conditions may have on our business.